jakub-zarembinski/CKA-Certification-Course-2025/Day 42/README.md

 ## 1. `patches` (Generic Form) — Preferred

 This is the most flexible and recommended patching method in modern Kustomize.
-It allows you to define both the target resource and the patch operations inline in `kustomization.yaml`.
+It allows you to define both the target resource and the patch operations **inline** in `kustomization.yaml`.

 ### Why Use This Method

-* Inline patching reduces file sprawl
+* Patch logic is inline — no need for separate patch files
 * Works well with GitOps and automation pipelines
-* Uses RFC 6902 JSON Patch, which is expressive and concise
+* Uses **RFC 6902 (JSON Patch)** format under the hood (same as `patchesJson6902`)

+> Tip: Although the field name is just `patches`, it still follows the JSON Patch specification defined by RFC 6902.

 ### JSON Patch Operations (RFC 6902)